repo-sync/repo-sync/README.md

 #### External events

-In addition to triggering using the cron scheduler, you can setup [external events](https://help.github.com/en/articles/events-that-trigger-workflows#external-events) to trigger the workflow when source repo changes.
+Instead of triggering workflow using the cron scheduler, you can setup [external events](https://help.github.com/en/articles/events-that-trigger-workflows#external-events) to trigger the workflow when the source repo changes.

 #### Workflow steps